tomichj/influx/README.md

 # Influx

 Subscriptions with Stripe for Rails applications.

+Influx does not contain a UI, just models and services to construct a subscription service.

+Influx borrows heavily from payola, koudoku, and especially the book 'Mastering Modern Payments'.

 ## Dependencies